-The thirty-eight-foot tower possesses a beautiful winding staircase that ascends to the lantern.
+The tower possesses a beautiful winding staircase that ascends to the lantern.
 The treads of the staircase are triangular, with the outermost side of each step imbedded in the tower’s masonry and the innermost edge fitted to a central column.
 Accompanying the central column is a square wooden tube, which held the counterweights formerly used to rotate the lens.

 James Somerville was the first keeper of the light, which was first shown in December 1828.
 He was selected from a pool of eleven applicants and was paid $350 a year.
-In Somerville’s day, the Fresnel lens was not yet in use in the United Sates, so thirteen oil lamps and as many sixteen-inch reflectors served as the original light source.
-This necessitated diligent trimming of the lamp wicks, as burned wicks created extra smoke that dirtied the lighting apparatus and obscured the light.
+In Somerville’s day, the Fresnel lens was not yet in use in the United Sates, so thirteen oil lamps and as many parabolic reflectors, provided by James Geddes, served as the original light source.
+This setup necessitated diligent trimming of the lamp wicks, as burned wicks created extra smoke that dirtied the lighting apparatus and obscured the light.
 Another early hardship was hauling the fuel up the spiral staircase, which Somerville and other keepers did four to six times each day.
-Initially whale oil, which provided a lucid and unwavering light, was initially used, but a decline in the whaling industry eventually raised the price of the oil to a prohibitive amount.
+Initially whale oil, which provided a lucid and unwavering light, was used, but a decline in the whaling industry eventually raised the price of the oil to a prohibitive amount.
 Other fuels were utilized throughout the 19th century, including experiments with canola oil extracted from wild cabbage plants.
 The Lighthouse Board pleaded with farmers to grow more of this vegetable, as it did not grow in abundance naturally.
 Eventually other fuels like lard oil, kerosene, and incandescent oil vapor all took their turns powering Cove Point’s light.

 A second story was added to the keeper’s dwelling in 1883.
 The Lighthouse Board reported that “the roof of the dwelling was removed in May, the walls were raised, and a new roof, covered with tin, was constructed.”
 The report went on to assert that with the addition, “the station has six good rooms and a good basement or cellar, and is in excellent order.”
 In 1925, a large dormer structure was placed atop the dwelling to provide another half-story of living space.
 The enlarged structure was then divided into two apartments for the head keeper and an assistant.
 By tradition, the head keeper always lived in the side of the dwelling nearest the tower.